CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 You are REQUIRED as part of the course to read assigned sections of the textbook, additional references, and assigned paper.

-To evaluate your reading, you are required to schedule a time period to meet virtually with a group of other students and the TA on a weekly basis.
-These meetings will last approximately 20 minutes and involve no more than five students.
+To evaluate your reading, you are required to meet with a group of other students on a weekly basis in some kind of chatroom.
+You can use Zoom for this, but leave the video off and just use the chat feature.
+The meeting should be about twenty minutes and involve no more than five students.
+When finished, you will submit a transcript of the chat to me for grading.
 You will be scored based on your participation in the 20-minute discussion.

 Your score is NOT dependent on UNDERSTANDING the material.
 Your score is dependent on